-Cyber Security Challenges for Corporations
+Cyber Security Challenges Facing Corporations

 “Creative” is not always the first word associated with cybersecurity, but Ashley Schwartau adds a creative spark into the IT (Information Technology) mix at her family-owned company, Security Awareness Company.
 There, Schwartau is the Creative Director and has come a long way from where she thought she’d go after earning her degree.